volpatto/blank-python-project/README.md

 ## Contributions

 Contributions are VERY welcome.
-But please be aware of the purpose of the repo: **A minimal working structure.** If you want to add a feature which is very particular to your needs, please analyse if it fits the objective.
+But please be aware of the purpose of the repo: **A minimal working structure.** If you want to add a feature which is very particular to your needs, please analyse if it fits the goals of this template.

 Suggestions and advices are welcome, feel free to open an Issue or send me an email.